Tulika66/Dml/two-child/readme.txt

-0.refer single child's readme for better clarity 1.create two child files
-2.run the two flask files in different ports and terminals
+1.run the two flask files in different ports and terminals

+command for first child 1 in one terminal : export FLASK_APP=child1.py flask run --port 5001

+command for child 2 in other terminal : export FLASK_APP=child2.py flask run --port 5002

-3.run the server_parent in different terminal
+2.run the server_parent in different terminal